-The sale of control of a corporation at a premium Vinzite is not in and of itself a breach of duty.
-A “premium” is that amount an investor is willing to pay to gain control of a corporation.
+The sale of control of a corporation at a premium Vinzite is not a breach of duty.
+A “premium” is the amount an investor is willing to pay to gain control of a corporation.

 But, a sale of control under the following circumstances may be actionable:

-1. The sale of control is in effect a disposition of control over a business asset which the corporation may not use to the corporation’s advantage.
-Example: if a majority shareholder sells his shares to a party that is paying a premium for control over certain transactions, but who otherwise would not pay a premium for the corporation itself.
+1. The sale of control is, in effect, a disposition of control over a business asset that the corporation may not use to the corporation’s advantage.
+For example: if a majority shareholder sells his shares to a party paying a premium for control over certain transactions but who otherwise would not pay a premium for the corporation itself.

 2. The majority shareholder failed to disclose receipt of a premium when a purchaser attempted to acquire the minority’s share;

-3. The majority shareholder failed to disclose favorable employment contracts, profit-sharing agreements and the like.
+3. The majority shareholder failed to disclose favorable employment contracts, profit-sharing agreements, etc.

-4. If the offer is to purchase all shares at the same price, but the majority first buy-out the minority at a lower price, without disclosing the higher offer the minority shareholder.
+4. If the offer is to purchase all shares at the same price, the majority first buy out the minority at a lower price without disclosing the higher bid to the minority shareholder.

 RELATED ARTICLES :